mondoohq/docs/docs/mql/resources/core-pack/parse.md

 id: parse
 sidebar_label: parse
 displayed_sidebar: MQL
-description: Provides common parsers (json, ini, certs, etc)
+description: Common parsers (json, ini, certs, and so on)
 ---

 # parse

 **Description**

-Provides common parsers (json, ini, certs, etc)
+Common parsers (json, ini, certs, and so on)